Most interesting landmarks of Bermuda

 - St. George – St. George.
 The historical capital of Bermuda, this town was settled in 1612.
 Town has preserved its historical buildings and much attention is paid to retain the authenticity of this urban planning monument.

-Described wonders of Bermuda
+Described landmarks of Bermuda

 The small islands of Bermuda are rich with natural and man made attractions.
 Highlights of Bermuda are: